JuliaPOMDP/POMDPs.jl/docs/src/concepts.md

 ## Solvers and Policies

+Sequential decision making under uncertainty involves both online and offline calculations.
+In the broad sense, the term "solver" refers to both the online and ...

 A policy is a mapping from every belief that an agent might take to an action.
+A policy is represented in code by a concrete subtype of the `Policy` abstract type ...

 [1] *Decision Making Under Uncertainty: Theory and Application* by Mykel J. Kochenderfer, MIT Press, 2015